Crocodiles In The Kimberley

 By the way, not all Kimberley crocodiles are dangerous.
 We have two different species of crocodiles in the Kimberley, freshwater crocodiles and saltwater crocodiles.
 All the warnings below concern saltwater crocodiles.

 Saltwater crocodiles are the largest reptiles in the world (in terms of weight).
-They can grow to over 6 metres and their jaws can exert a pressure of several tons.
+They can grow to over 6 metres (the one pictured above is only about 2.5 m) and their jaws can exert a pressure of several tons.
 They are huge, territorial and aggressive, and they are plentiful across the Kimberley.

 Some important facts:

 - The name saltwater crocodiles is misleading.
 Salties live just as happily in freshwater many hundred kilometres inland...